andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 ### Disable the power button

-Sadly, disabeling the power button is not possible without custom modification to the core of the Android operating system.
-Nevertheless it is possible to detect the result of the button press and react on it.
+Sadly, disabling the power button is not possible without custom modification to the core of the Android operating system.
+Nevertheless, it is possible to detect the result of the button press and react on it.

 **short power button press:**